 Fig. 2 .JPEG AI quality evaluation pipe-line.

-For HEVC and VVC anchors, images are converted to YUV 4:4:4 BT.709 (full range) and 10-bit representation then coded using reference SW (HM-16.20+SCM-8.8 for HEVC and VTM11.0 for VVC).
+For HEVC and VVC anchors, images are converted to YUV 4:4:4 BT.709 (full range) and 10-bit representation then coded using reference SW (HM-16.20+SCM-8.8 for HEVC and VTM11.1 for VVC).
+For HEVC anchor configuration is encoder_intra_main_scc_10.cfg (but with intra Block Copy search range 2 CTUs); for VVC configuration is encoder_intra_vtm.cfg for camera captured images and additionally classSCC.cfg for scree and computer generated content.

 Proponents are expected to use the same training and validation sets.
 JPEG AI dataset is freely available to all JPEG AI proponents with CC0 licensing.

 In JPEG AI CfP for standard reconstruction task there are 5 mandatory target rates: 0.06, 0.12, 0.25, 0.5, 0.75 bpp.
 Submission shall report decoding run time relative to anchor using the same CPU.
+GPU decoding run time also shall be reported (if GPU coding is supported) to illustrate potential of dedicated HW usage.

+Similar to JVET kMAC/pxl, size of each model and all models in design are two complexity metrics used in JPEG AI CTTC.

 More details about testing procedure and anchor generation can be found in JPEG AI common training and test conditions document [1].

-Three-phase CfP submissions
+Three-phases CfP submissions

 In order to avoid overfitting in learning based codec solution design, the following 3 phases CfP submission was used: